manassaloi/manassaloi.github.io/_posts/2020-01-28-one-on-ones.markdown

 ---
 layout: post
-title:  "1:1s: How to do a proper One on one"
+title:  "1:1s: How to do a proper One on One"

 ---